 - This lecture extends the basic theory to include various practical details.

-- We will cover:
+- We will cover the effects of:

 - Real Sensors (aka 'antennas')

-- Finite bandwidth
+- Finite bandwidths

 - Rotating reference frames (source motion)

 - Finite time averaging

 - Local Oscillators and Frequency Downconversion

 - But I won't discuss polarization, sensitivity or calibration.
 These are topics for following lectures.